FBI arrests Massachusetts airman Jack Teixeira in leaked documents probe

 In brief remarks at Department of Justice headquarters, Garland identified the suspect as Jack Teixeira, an airman in the Massachusetts Air National Guard, and said he was arrested "in connection with an investigation into alleged unauthorized removal, retention and transmission of classified national defense information."
 The New York Times, which first revealed his name Thursday, reported that Teixeira is a member of the guard's 102nd Intelligence Wing.

 Garland said FBI agents "took Teixeira into custody earlier this afternoon without incident."
-Before he spoke, a news helicopter over Teixeira's mother's home in North Dighton, Massachusetts, showed a man dressed in shorts and a T-shirt walking backwards with his hands on his head toward law enforcement officers carrying rifles and wearing fatigues.
-The man was quickly taken into custody and brought to the back of an armored vehicle.
+Before he spoke, a news helicopter flying over Teixeira's mother's house in North Dighton, Massachusetts, showed him dressed in shorts and a T-shirt, walking backwards with his hands on his head as officers carrying rifles looked on.
+Teixeira was quickly taken into custody and brought to the back of an armored vehicle.

 The attorney general said Teixeira will appear in court to face charges in the U.S. District Court for the District of Massachusetts.
 The FBI said in a statement that agents were "continuing to conduct authorized law enforcement activity at the residence."